DD-AG3NCY/woop-pay/README.md

 Documentation and examples are available hereç https://documenter.getpostman.com/view/7734029/2s8ZDR7QoS

-In case of questions, please send a message to alessandro@wooppay.xyz
+In case of questions, please send a message to hello@wooppay.xyz

 ## Production